hankhank10/MSFS2020-cockpit-companion/index.md

 2. Install flask by typing the following at the command line: pip install flask

-3. Clone the code with: git clone https://github.com/hankhank10/MSFS2020-cockpit-companion.git
+3. Download or clone the repository into a new directory

 4. Ensure MSFS2020 is running.